5 Of The Best Folding Saws for Your Money

 If you need a folding saw that light, you are probably limited to the saw on your multi-tool or a knife with serration.

 However, you can find a good folding saw under 6oz.
 Case point?
-The PocketBoy by Silky is a very popular saw that weighs in at only 5.6oz.
+The PocketBoy by Silky is a popular saw that weighs only 5.6oz.

 The blade also holds its edge very well.
 You’ll still need to sharpen, or you can replace the blade.